 Exchange rate variations (more than 3%) will lead to an adjustment of costs.
 They will be communicated within 20 days of departure.

 How to get there: It is an 8 hour drive from New York and a 15 hour drive from Miami.
 The capital of North Carolina, Raleigh, is 4 hours away or Norfolk, Virginia is 2 hours.
 To avoid driving many miles, Cedar Island-Ocracoke can be used from the south, but reservations must be made in the summer.

-Getting around: It is essential to rent a car at a cost of around $ 180 a week, preferably a 4WD, because if there is no asphalt there is only sand.
+Getting around: It is essential to rent a car paying around $180 a week, preferably a 4WD, because there could be only sand.
 Driving on the beach is prohibited in some places.
-Parking near the piers is difficult unless you are a fisherman, and many of the small towns in the summer do not have free parking.
+Parking near the piers is difficult unless you are a fisherman, and many of the small towns in the summer haven’t free parking.

 Accommodation and Food: Buxton is central but not as ideal for surfing as Avon or Rodanthe.
 Motels / hotels are expensive: Slavic Inn 40-60 dollars; Surf Motel: $ 50-90; B&B 80-100 dollars; but the campsites are as affordable as the $ 15-20 Ocean Waves.
 Expect to pay as much as $ 10 for a fast food meal.